This article applies to: - Trustwave MailMarshal (SEG)

 - On the Advanced tab of Route Entry Properties, make any changes to the Port and Priority for the route.
 For more information see Help.

-- If Exchange and SEG are on the same server, be sure to configure and use a unique port for Exchange.
+- If Exchange and MailMarshal are on the same server, be sure to configure and use a unique port for Exchange.
 See the section about configuring Exchange below.

-- You can also configure SEG to make authenticated connections to Exchange.
+- You can also configure MailMarshal to make authenticated connections to Exchange.
 See the Authentication tab of Route Entry Properties.
 Details are beyond the scope of this article.

 - Save the changes and commit the configuration.